Unrailed!

 Unrailed! is a cooperative construction game developed by Swiss video game developer Indoor Astronaut, and published by Daedalic Entertainment.
 In China, the game is published by Bilibili.

 The game initially entered early access on September 9, 2019, and was officially released on September 23, 2020 for Windows, macOS, Linux, PlayStation 4, and Nintendo Switch, and on October 27, 2020 for Xbox One.

 A sequel, Unrailed 2: Back on Track, was announced on November 30, 2023, and released into early access on November 7, 2024.
+The full game was released for Windows, macOS, Nintendo Switch, Nintendo Switch 2, and PlayStation 5 on June 11, 2026.

 Gameplay

 In Unrailed!, up to four players cooperate to create a railroad to keep a train from derailing en route to its destination.
 The game has five game modes: endless, versus, fast, sandbox, and time, which offer different objectives and challenges for players.
 Both local and online multiplayer is supported.

 To lay down rails for the train, the players must extract resources from the environment.
 Wood and iron are obtained by chopping down trees and from blocks of stone.
 The game incorporates roguelike elements with procedurally generated terrain, resource management, and limited saves.
 Other obstacles include wildlife like cows and llamas that block the train's path, and non-player characters which are able to remove parts of the track from the main path.
 Each time the train arrives at a station, it can be upgraded with various improvements by buying them with bolts earned while playing.
 Upgrades enable exploration of new biomes and help the players extract materials more quickly.